L400-RTI/Training-material/modules/01 - Introduction.md

 You’ll learn how to:

-- Leverage built-in diagnostics in Eventstream, Activator, and Real-Time Hub
+- Leverage built-in diagnostics in Eventstream, Activator, and Real-Time hub
 - Use Azure Monitor, Log Analytics, and diagnostic logs for telemetry aggregation
 - Build live dashboards in Power BI for Real-Time Intelligence health monitoring
 - Trace a single event across the full Real-Time Intelligence pipeline using correlation IDs and logging hooks